survivejs/react-book/CONTRIBUTING.md

 Both work for me.
 Use what you feel most comfortable with.
 I can adapt to that.
 The most important thing is that I get feedback to allow me to push the content further.

+## Issue Format

+It will help a lot if you can prefix your feedback with the chapter name in question.
+I.e. `getting started - <script> tag had incorrect path` is clear and easy for me to resolve.

 ## Freeform Feedback

 You can also send me freeform feedback through [email](mailto:bebraw@gmail.com) or [Twitter](https://twitter.com/bebraw).